TZstatsADS/Spring2021-Project1-cshu0814/README.md

 Conclusion

 Based on the above exploratory data analysis, a typical voter has the following natural and enviroment characteristics:
-White non-Hispanic; woman; aged between 45 and 64;  at least goes to some college, may or may not have degree; professional or management jobs;
+White non-Hispanic; woman; aged between 45 and 64;  at least goes to some college, may or may not have degree; professional or management jobs; protestant;

 ```